yunomiwell/veil_protocol/README.md

-# VEIL Protocol
+# NullWire Protocol

 **The successor to TOR.
 Built for 2026.**

-VEIL is a Solana-native anonymous communication protocol combining a Loopix-based mixnet, post-quantum encryption, and zero-knowledge identity — making traffic analysis mathematically impossible for the first time.
+NullWire is a Solana-native anonymous communication protocol combining a Loopix-based mixnet, post-quantum encryption, and zero-knowledge identity — making traffic analysis mathematically impossible for the first time.

 > *"Encrypting the content of a message is solved.
 Hiding the fact that you sent one is not.
-VEIL solves both."*
+NullWire solves both."*

 ---

-## Why VEIL Exists
+## Why NullWire Exists

 Every existing privacy tool has a fatal flaw: